DanielRose/apollo-link-watched-mutation/README.md

   cache, // whatever is passed to the apollo-client
   {
     SaveTodo: {
-      TodoList: ({ mutation, query }) => { /* */ }
+      TodoList: ({ mutation, query, evict }) => { /* */ }
     }
     SavedTodos: {
-      TodoList: ({ subscription, query }) => { /* */ }
+      TodoList: ({ subscription, query, evict }) => { /* */ }
     }
   }
 )
 ```
 By adding this WatchedMutationLink to our networking stack, the exported apollo-client would invoke the callback provided for each cached query named *TodoList* whenever a successful mutation named *SaveTodo* is received, as well as the callback for each subscription named *SavedTodos*.
 If the WatchedMutationLink receives an updated form of the cached data from the callback, it will write that updated data to the cache.
+Alternatively, if you return `evict`, the query will be evicted from the cache.

 By monitoring networking traffic, the Link figures out when you may want to update your cache based off a mutation/subscription and query and you determine how it should update all in one place.